MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-spo.md

 Now the end user can go to the team site in SharePoint Online and view the reports on the page.

-## Multi-factor authentication
+## Multifactor authentication

-If your Power BI environment requires you to sign in using multi-factor authentication, you might be asked to sign in with a security device to verify your identity.
-This can occur if you didn't sign in to SharePoint Online using multi-factor authentication.
+If your Power BI environment requires you to sign in using multifactor authentication, you might be asked to sign in with a security device to verify your identity.
+This can occur if you didn't sign in to SharePoint Online using multifactor authentication.
 Your Power BI environment requires a security device to validate an account.

 > [!NOTE]
-> Power BI doesn't support multi-factor authentication with Azure Active Directory 2.0.
+> Power BI doesn't support multifactor authentication with Azure Active Directory 2.0.
 Users will see an error message.
 If the user signs in again to SharePoint Online using their security device, they may be able to view the report.

 ## Web part settings